khofesh/misc/README.md

 16. https://ionicframework.com/react
 17. https://github.com/mlynch/nextjs-tailwind-capacitor (A starting point for building an iOS, Android, and Progressive Web App with Tailwind CSS, React, and Capacitor)
 18. https://github.com/ben-rogerson/twin.macro (Twin blends the magic of Tailwind with the flexibility of css-in-js (emotion, styled-components and goober) at build time.)
+19. https://www.reactnative.express/ (The all-in-one guide to React Native)

 # Notes